Volunteer & Intern in Ghana | Volunteer Abroad

 You can gain practical teaching experience by teaching English to children in more rural areas of Ghana, through Projects Abroad’s Teaching Project in Ghana.
 You’ll support teachers at a local junior school that provides free education to village children.

-2. Special Needs Education
+2. Teach in Special Needs Education

 Approximately 100,00 children aged 6-14 in Ghana have a disability, with many not receiving the education they need and deserve.
 Help children with disabilities gain knowledge and build independence by becoming a volunteer in special needs education.